 Students usually take the MCATafter they have finished all (or at least most) of their prerequisite courses for medical school, as material on the exam is covered extensively in these classes.

-Typically, that means that most students take the MCAT after their sophomore or junior year of college.
-This timing also provides the opportunity for students to retake the test if they are not satisfied with their scores.
+Typically, that means that most students take the MCAT after their junior year of college.
+While taking it after sophomore year is certainly possible, it is advised to wait.
+Even taking it after your junior year, this timing provides the opportunity for students to retake the exam if they are not satisfied with their scores.

 While the MCAT is offered from January to September, many believe that the best months to take the MCAT are between April and September.
 This will give you the most class time to learn the material and, if necessary, additional time when classes end, to study.

 If you prefer to complete your academic year and then begin intensive study for the MCAT, a late summer or early fall test date might work best for you.
 Although it would occur later in the application cycle, it would provide you with time to exclusively study for the test, without regard to class work as well.

 If you think that you may want to take the exam more than once, you may want to give yourself the option of taking the exam earlier in the testing year.
 When planning for your MCAT, it is best to decide when you want to enroll in medical school, and then work backwards from there to decide on test taking options.